Gamebuildr/GamebuildrDocumentation/README.md

 ### Documentation.

+The main documenation can be found at [Gamebuildr Documentation](http://gamebuildrdocumentation.readthedocs.io/en/latest/?).
+If reading the docs only is not your thing then continue reading below!

 This repository contains all the documentation, requests, and bugs for [Gamebuildr CI](http://www.gamebuildr.io).
 It is broadly split into two areas: a section for users and a section for developers.
 The former will help users get up and running with Gamebuildr as a tool integrating into their workflow while the other discusses our application, the technology behind it, and the techniques we use for our current system.

 ### Feedback, Issues, and Feature Requests.